AI Code Assistant Reviews: The Best Programming Tools of 2024

 AWS CodeWhisperer: Amazon’s Cloud-Native Coding Companion

-AWS CodeWhisperer is Amazon’s AI-powered coding companion designed to enhance developer productivity and streamline the development process within the AWS ecosystem.
-It integrates seamlessly with AWS services and IDEs, offering intelligent code suggestions, security scans, and code transformation recommendations.
+AWS CodeWhisperer is Amazon’s AI-powered coding companion designed to enhance developer productivity and the development process within the AWS ecosystem.
+It integrates with AWS services and IDEs, offering intelligent code suggestions, security scans, and code transformation recommendations.
 CodeWhisperer directly competes with GitHub Copilot but is directly optimized for leveraging Amazon Web Services.

 Key Features of AWS CodeWhisperer